Preschool - Everything You Need to Knowby Becton Loveless

 When To Begin:

 A good rule of thumb: start researching and visiting schools the September before you expect your child to attend (typically when he's 2 years old).
-Schools commonly begin accepting application in January, and may offer open houses even earlier, but the dates vary with each school.
+Schools commonly begin accepting applications in January, and may offer open houses even earlier, but the dates vary with each school.
 Remember: some schools require their new students to be at least 3 years old, and may require them to be fully potty trained as well.
 Check with the schools beforehand to make sure you know all the relevant requirements.

 What Do You Consider Important in a Preschool Program?